 (See “It Had To Be You” through “Indiana” in the playlist)

-We didn’t get to this in class, if you are a fan of gospel music or New Orleans traditional jazz, especially of the 50’s “revival” period, you know this one.
+If you are a fan of gospel music or New Orleans traditional jazz, especially of the 50’s “revival” period, you know this one.

 4 bars (2 8’s) setting the theme (“Love.
 Oh love.
 Oh Careless Love”)